xericguzman/pong/README.md

 * Make the ball bounce off the paddles
 * Make the ball NOT bounce off the left and right walls, instead when the ball hits the left or right wall, reset its position to somewhere in the middle
+* Make the computer paddle (the right paddle) track the ball's position and always deflect the ball
 * Make the left paddle's position controllable through keyboard presses.
 But how do you know when the user presses a key?
 You can read about that [here](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key)!